-- Share your WhatsApp number on your websites customer contact page.
+1.Share your WhatsApp number on your website's customer contact page.

-- Ask customers to opt-in for order-notifications by sharing an opt-in link in your order confirmation email (remember, you can only send them notifications once they have opted in to receive them).
+2.Ask customers to opt-in for order or status notifications by sharing an opt-in link in your status or order confirmation email (remember, you can only send them notifications once they have opted in to receive them).

-- Offer WhatsApp-exclusive content.
+3.Offer WhatsApp-exclusive content.

-- Attach QR codes to opt-in for notifications in your brick and mortar store.
+4.Attach QR codes to opt-in for notifications in your brick and mortar store or office.

-- Print QR codes to your WhatsApp channel on your receipts.
+5.Print QR codes to your WhatsApp channel on your receipts and invoices.

-- Offer discount for next purchase by opting in for notifications.
+6.Offer a discount for the next purchase by opting in for notifications.

-- Show the WhatsApp logo on your website, directing customers in need of help to this channel first.
+7.Show the WhatsApp logo on your website, directing customers in need of help to this channel first.

-- Most importantly: truly help your customers with personalized and timely answers to any question with which they may turn to your customer care team via WhatsApp.
+8.Most importantly: truly help your customers with personalised and timely answers to any question they may turn to your customer care team via WhatsApp.

 Opt-in for the WhatsApp Business solution

-And of course, none of this is possible without integrating with the WhatsApp Business solution.
+And, of course, none of this is possible without integrating with the WhatsApp Business solution.
 If you're looking to get started with the WhatsApp Business API, you need a solution provider to connect you to the WhatsApp Business solution.